Pan American Games 2027: Gustavo Petro seeks support from López Obrador to recover the venue

 The meeting will aim to prepare again the proposal to present again to Panam Sports in order to recover the headquarters of the 2027 Pan American Games and will be at 8 in the morning at the Casa de Nariño.

-This is how he made it known Ciro Solano, president of the Colombian Olympic Committee, in dialogue with Caracol Radio.
+This is how he made it known Ciro Solano, president of the Colombian Olympic Committee, in dialogue with EL TIEMPO.
 He assured that the Government's position is that it is determined to hold the Games.

 “At Panam Sports they are closed to the band but we are going to present a proposal to return the Games to Barranquilla,” said the leader.